 You may also like

-Our 2021 guide to the best hotels, villas, and apartments on Milos
+Our 2022 list of the best hotels, villas, and apartments on Milos

 Aiming to provide a tailor-made experience for every single guest, OMMA Santorini promises personalized services, tranquil atmosphere, and top-notch luxury in its thirty individually-designed rooms and suites.
 Most guest accommodation options offer private plunge pools, but the highlight of the hotel is the selection of large villas with private swimming pools.
 Other facilities include a gym and a wellbeing-focused spa, offering personalized treatments.
 The design of OMMA blends minimalistic chic with Cycladic influences, and the hotel enjoys a spectacular location on top of the cliff, ensuring panoramic views of the sea and the volcanic caldera.